ThePrimeagen/vim-be-good/README.md

 character's case to complete the round.

 ## Installation

-Use your favorite plugin manager to install!
+1. Use your favorite plugin manager to install!
 Only works on Nvim, the one true vim.

 ```viml
 Plug 'ThePrimeagen/vim-be-good'
 ```

-Then execute `:UpdateRemotePlugins` to finish the installation process.
+2. Then execute `:UpdateRemotePlugins` to finish the installation process.

+If you in into any problems when running the `:UpdateRemotePlugins` run `:checkhealth` to check if your vim is python ready.

 ## Playing the games.
 Before doing ANYTHING at all, make sure you are in an empty file.
 If the file